 The government had won in the capital this time.
 But at the same time it had invited defeat at the front.
-The offensive had failed badly, as had been widely expected, and now the military outlook was worse than ever.
+The offensive had failed badly as had been widely expected and now the military outlook was worse than ever.
 In desperation the government’s followers tried to shovel blame for the defeats onto the Bolsheviks and tried for a while to rouse people against them.
-Otherwise they feared attacks on the bourgeois parties for these results, they had to take special measures to discipline the soldiers and defeat the Bolsheviks, so that opposition to the war would eventually stop.
+Because they feared attacks on the bourgeoisie for these results, they had to take special measures to discipline the soldiers and defeat the Bolsheviks, so that opposition to the war would eventually stop.
 And the decision that they took was to make Kerensky head of the government and greatly increase his power.

-Early in August he published a speech to the nation, in which he said among other things, “Only a government backed enthusiastically by the entire nation, authorities full of self-sacrifice, can summon the strength needed to expel all enemy troops from the homeland and work for
+Early in August he published a speech to the people, in which he said among other things, “Only a government backed enthusiastically by the entire nation, authorities full of self-sacrifice can summon the strength needed to expel all enemy troops from the homeland and work for

 restoration.
 Fully conscious of the holy duty which rests on it, the government